kfran127/phishing-email-analysis/README.md

 <p><strong>Step 4: Analyze Attachment in Sandbox</strong></p>
 <ul>
   <li>Attempted to download the file, and Chrome flagged it as malicious.
 This raised an immediate red flag.</li>
-  <li>Bypassed Chrome's block and uploaded the file to VirusTotal, which confirmed it as malicious.</li>
+  <li>Bypassed Chrome's block, unzipped the file and uploaded it to VirusTotal, which confirmed it as malicious.</li>
 </ul>
 <p align="center">
 <img width="1440" alt="Screenshot 2024-11-08 at 12 31 20 AM" src="https://github.com/user-attachments/assets/34da5a9d-43eb-4413-a262-9e87f0dc91e3">